php-arx/arxmin/README.md

-## Arxmin - Simple Admin package for Laravel Project
+## Arxmin (alpha) - Simple Admin package for Laravel Project

 Arxmin is a simple Admin package for Laravel.
-It simply consist of some helpers to help you to build an awesome admin for your Laravel project.
+It consist of some wrapping helpers to help you to build an awesome admin for your Laravel project.

+It includes :

+- Admin LTE + starter template
+- ModuleController Helper
+- Pingpong Modules
+- Rapyd Zofe
+- Nested Baum

 ## Composer

-To install Administrator as a Composer package to be used with Laravel 5, simply run:
+To install Arxmin as a Composer package to be used with Laravel 5, simply run:

 ```sh
 composer require "arx/arxmin: 5.*"